TESTING TOOLS INTERVIEW QUESTIONS PART 1

 Whenever a new build of the software is released, the tester updates the test environment with the latest build and runs the regression tests suite.
 Once it passes, the tester moves on to testing new functionality.

-10. Explain how does a test coverage tool work?
+10. Explain how a test coverage tool works.

 When software is being tested, the code coverage measures how much of the program’s source code is covered by the test plan.
 Code coverage testing runs in parallel with actual product testing.
 Using the code coverage tool, you can monitor the execution of statements in your source code.
 A complete report of the pending statements, along with the coverage percentage, is provided at the end of the final testing.